IBM/cloud-native-starter/workshop/02-Container.md

 * Service and Deployment configuration for the micro service

-With [kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/) we define the access to your microservice inside Kubernetes and the [kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) defines how we expose the  microservice on a Pod in Kubernetes and even more configuration options you can find on the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+With "[kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/)" we define the access to your microservice inside Kubernetes and the "[kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)" defines how we expose the microservice on a Pod in Kubernetes and even more configuration options you can find on the "[Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".

+Here you can see the service and deployment configuration for the Kubernetes deployment.

 ```yaml
 kind: Service